Consensys/quorum-dev-quickstart/files/besu/README.md

 | ⚠️ **WARNING**:  |
 | ---
-This is a test account only and the private and public keys are publicly visible. **Using test accounts on Ethereum mainnet and production networks can lead to loss of funds and identity fraud.** In this documentation, we only provide test accounts for ease of testing and learning purposes;never use them for other purposes. **Always secure your Ethereum mainnet and any production account properly.** See for instance [MyCrypto "Protecting Yourself and Your Funds" guide](https://support.mycrypto.com/staying-safe/protecting-yourself-and-your-funds).  |
+This is a test account only and the private and public keys are publicly visible. **Using test accounts on Ethereum mainnet and production networks can lead to loss of funds and identity fraud.** In this documentation, we only provide test accounts for ease of testing and learning purposes; never use them for other purposes. **Always secure your Ethereum mainnet and any production account properly.** See for instance [MyCrypto "Protecting Yourself and Your Funds" guide](https://support.mycrypto.com/staying-safe/protecting-yourself-and-your-funds).  |

 ![Image dapp](./static/qs-dapp.png)